point8/service-templates/README.md

 The repository consists of example apps and a reverse proxy to automatically handle the HTTPS endpoint and TLS certificates.
 Everything is glued together and deployed using [`docker-compose`](https://docs.docker.com/compose/).

+The service gets automatically deployed using [`ansible`](https://docs.ansible.com/ansible/latest/index.html) from inside the GitLab CI.

 ## How to start?

 Fork the repo and then go through the following parts one by one.
 Please read through the whole README once before touching anything.